-That is a lot to enquire.
+That is a lot to inquire.
 I am by now used to the nature of my research questions and methodologies that seems to look for this complexity.
 I enjoy it, I want to embrace it through collective and somatic practice.
-So taking this inquiry into a dance studio is both in order to use the ‘grounding’ effect of somatic work and in order to make the complexity inside of the dance studio visible, as the inquiry reveals that the dance studio context is also to be questioned in its assumptions about openness, tolerance; generally in its dynamics of social relation.
+So taking this inquiry into a dance studio is both in order to use the ‘grounding’ effect of somatic work and in order to make the complexity inside of the dance studio visible, as the inquiry reveals that the dance studio context is also to be questioned in its assumptions about openness, tolerance; generally, in its dynamics of social relation.

 This is going on in my head and body.
 How to communicate this complexity, and embrace it, and research it with a group?
 This is a task to be formed.
 A practice in itself.

-1st idea: set a collective frame by an exercise, and then to derivate from it.
+1st idea: Set a collective frame by an exercise, and then to derivate from it.

 “the truth is I don’t know you suspicious body I will always call you suspicious before I can know you” [X]

-Suspicious bodies haven’t yet broken the norm completely, not yet begun a terrorist attack, not yet started a carnival in the middle of the road, not yet disrupted the safe space of intimate somatic exploration (yes, this is a provocation.
+Suspicious bodies haven’t yet broken the norm completely, not yet begun a terrorist attack, not yet started a carnival in the middle of the road, not yet disrupted the safe space of intimate somatic exploration.
+(Yes, this is a provocation.
 These events may be very far apart from each other and lining them up is a very reductive argumentation.
 Still, I am curious about its effect.)

 How do we know when a norm is about to be broken, broken already?
 Collective reading of climate in social dynamics is such a powerful situation, we all agreed.
-After the game:

-2nd idea: half of the group observes the other half and picks out one by one who appears to be the most suspicious body
+2nd idea: Half of the group observes the other half and picks out one by one who appears to be the most suspicious body

-“We don’t know what he has in mind” “She looks like pretending to be relaxed” “He mimes the others” “She deliberately wants him to look suspicious”
+“We don’t know what he has in mind.”
+“She looks like pretending to be relaxed.”
+“He mimes the others.”
+“She deliberately wants him to look suspicious.”

 This game brought up thoughts on authenticity: if somebody looks authentic or not, and if what somebody does seems to be peacefully engaged shaped our judgements of suspicion, and all of these judgements changed due to the context it was read in.
 So to follow your sensations in movement may look genuinely trustful when others do the same, but may look unpredictable if others start to have a conversation.

 Why does the suspicious body interest me so much, and why the participants?
 When they say, they are interested in its political dimension, that does not say anything precise.
 When they tell me about how to read codes in a mass protest and involuntarily spreading the wrong signals, it is more specific.
-When they tell about self-perception as a being not sure what to expect from, that is another specification.
+When they talk about self-perception as a being not sure what to expect from, that is another specification.
 For myself, I ask about the usages and dangers of planting the seed of suspicion in the frame of identifying or naming a body: identifying somebody who is about to commit a crime is useful, but what is potentially harmful can be discussed as well.
 How do I argue that a terrorist is harmful but a body movement that is using space differently due to a differing functioning of body/mind/sociality may not be?
-How can I justify, how can we make sure our collective justifications are protecting human values and yet not end up in rigid protective anxiety?
+How can I justify and how can we make sure our collective justifications are protecting human values and yet not end up in rigid protective anxiety?